Difficulty speaking (dysarthria)

 Dysarthria in children is usually developmental, while dysarthria in adults is often acquired, although both types can affect people of any age.

 Whether dysarthria will improve with speech and language therapy depends on the cause and the extent of the brain damage or dysfunction.
-Some causes remain stable, while others may worsen over time.
+Some causes stay stable, while others may worsen over time.

-An SLT can carry out an assessment to determine the extent of the speech problem.
+An SLT can carry out an assessment to work out the extent of the speech problem.
 They may ask you or your child to:

 - make different sounds